 A new state-of-the-art fish market in Scalloway is more than double the size of the previous fish market.
 The building has been designed to be as energy efficient as possible, incorporating LED lighting, and a high level of wall and ceiling insulation.
 The new fish market has been completed 3 months early, and on budget.
-The number of boxes landed at Scalloway harbour has increased significantly over the years, from around

-14,000 in 2004, to 185,000 in 2019.
-The new fish market has started operations to land and sell fish through electronic seafood auctions.
+The number of boxes landed at Scalloway harbour has increased significantly over the years, from around 14,000 in 2004, to 185,000 in 2019.
+The new fish market is awaiting final food hygiene certification, before starting operations to land and sell fish through electronic seafood auctions.